Update a theme to a newer version

 If you had made customisation to any of the theme's template files or added custom CSS via the template editor, you'll want to transfer those across.

-Any apps that add code to your theme’s files will need to be reinstalled.
+Apps that required you to add code to your theme’s files will need to be reinstalled.
 You’ll need to find the app documentation to follow the installation instructions on how to do this.
 If you’re unsure how, you can go to Apps and click 'View Details' to find the support email for that Shopify app.

 One you’ve migrated all your settings and custom code, you’re set to go.